-This new book takes a fresh look at the livestock sector in the Horn of Africa.
+This book takes a fresh look at the livestock sector in the Horn of Africa.
 The region is often in the headlines for all the wrong reasons: drought, famine, conflict and suffering.
 But this is only part of the story.

 Looking at the regional centres and their hinterlands, where pastoralists operate, reveals a booming livestock export trade; the flourishing of the private sector; growing investment and expanding towns; and the emergence of a class of entrepreneurs commanding a profitable market.
 This is the livestock trade in the Horn of Africa, across Ethiopia, Somaliland, Somalia, Sudan and Kenya.